jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-09-17 07:10:00
+date: 2015-09-18 06:54:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

 Instructions for building some developer systems for [BeagleBone Black][beagleboard] boards.

-I develop primarily using C and C++ using [Qt5][qt] with some occasional Perl and Python.
+I develop primarily using C, C++ and [Qt5][qt] and some occasional Perl and Python.

-The [Yocto][yocto] meta-layer [meta-bbb][meta-bbb] described below builds systems that support my preferences.
+The [meta-bbb][meta-bbb] *Yocto meta-layer*  described below builds systems that suit my preferences and contains packages I commonly use.

+This layer should be modified for your own particular project.

-After all, that is the point of Yocto
+After all, that is the point of [Yocto][yocto]

     "It's not an embedded Linux distribution - it creates a custom one for you"

-The [meta-bbb][meta-bbb] layer **should** be modified for your own particular project.
-Treat it as a template.

-The *image recipes* under `meta-bbb/images` are examples with some packages I find useful for development.
-Those recipes should be modified or new ones created to suit your own needs.

 ### System Info